lzwjava/blog-source/notes/2025-08-15-hsbc-hk-unionpay-debit-en.md

 ---
-title: "HSBC Hong Kong's UnionPay Debit Card"
+audio: false
+generated: true
+image: false
 lang: en
 layout: post
-audio: false
+title: HSBC Hong Kong's UnionPay Debit Card
 translated: false
-generated: true
-image: false
 ---

 Yes — HSBC Hong Kong does issue **physical UnionPay debit cards**, and they work much like other bank-issued debit cards but with the **UnionPay network** instead of Visa or Mastercard.